Locksmith Insurance

 Some of the insurance coverages available to locksmiths are as follows:

 • Commercial property insurance: Commercial property insurance protects your locksmith office and any business-related contents, such as computers or furniture.
-Specifically, it protects your property from damage caused by insured perils like fire, theft, water damage, windstorms, vandalism, etc.
+Specifically, it protects your business property from damage caused by insured perils like fire, theft, water damage, windstorms, vandalism, etc.

 • Professional liability insurance: Professional liability insurance, also known as errors and omissions insurance or malpractice insurance, can protect your locksmith business and its employees from claims of negligence, malpractice, error, or failure to deliver a service as promised.